steniodeassis/teste/README.md

 As pointed out by Cormen et al. (2009), an algorithm running time is defined by its number of steps (still, the number of steps should have more appropriate assumptions than those made for this assignment).
 Therefore when comparing the two analyses, the inference that aligns more with this definition is the best implementation (or more efficient algorithm) is the recursive algorithm.
 The main reason is the number of steps the itertools.product() takes.
 The iterative algorithm number of steps becomes increasingly higher than the recursive approach for the same input.

 Since this analysis only considers values below 20 (the code takes too much time for values above 15), it might be necessary to look up the functions for more significant values.
-However, given the above explanation, the graphic might behave as predicted.
+However, given the above explanation, the algorithms might behave as predicted.